jeffreykegler/hoonlint/misc/whitespace.md

 The first top-level hoon statement may be preceded by a vertical gap, called the top-level leader.
 Comments in the top-level leader should be at column location 1.
-The top-level leader is a special-case -- it contains a body and a zero-length postamble, but no preamble.
+The top-level leader is a special-case of a vertical gap -- it contains a body and a zero-length postamble, but no preamble.

 The last top-level hoon statement may be follows by a vertical gap, called the top-level trailer.
 Comments in the top-level trailer should be at column location 1.
-The top-level leader is a special-case -- it contains a body and a preamble, but no postamble.
+The top-level trailer is a special-case of a vertical gap -- it contains a body and a preamble, but no postamble.

 # Backdented hoons